tecknosap/secure-azure-oidc-login/README.md

 ## License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project in accordance with the license.
+You are free to use, modify, and distribute this project in accordance with the license. # updated

 ---